 Detention of Man With an Axe at 3 A.M.
-Reasonable:
+Was Reasonable:

-Cops had R.S. to stop a man with an axe at 3 a.m., though no "axe crimes" were reported.
-"Some activity is so unusual...that it cries out for investigation."4
+Cops had reasonable suspicion to stop a man with an axe at 3 a.m., though no "axe crimes" were reported.
+"Some activity is so unusual...that it cries out for investigation."